Tommy Carcetti: Season 4

 Major Cedric Daniels, a politically neutral African-American district commander, impresses Carcetti with his interest in securing quality felony arrests instead of statistically based reductions in crime.
 Carcetti offers Daniels a promotion to the Criminal Investigations Division and an automatic promotion to the rank of colonel.
 Through Daniels, Carcetti learns of Burrell's arrest hike and consequently orders the BPD to reform its approach by prioritizing quality felony cases over statistical quotas.

 Carcetti's plans for the BPD are derailed when he learns that Baltimore's schools face a $54 million budget deficit.
 He and Wilson travel to Annapolis in order to convince the governor to bail out the schools.
 The governor agrees on the condition that Carcetti face public humiliation by publicly admitting to eliciting his aid.
 Carcetti rejects the offer, as it would be damaging to his own planned campaign for governor; Wilson is left disappointed at Carcetti's decision to put his ambition ahead of the needs of the city.
-Carcetti claims that he would be in a better place to help the city schools as governor.
+Carcetti justifies his decision by saying that he would be in a better place to help the city schools as governor.

 Carcetti deals with a brutality complaint against BPD sergeant Thomas "Herc" Hauk.
 At Wilson and Rawls' suggestion, Carcetti decides to defer to Daniels, Herc's former commanding officer, who decides that a reprimand for excessive force is sufficient punishment.
 Burrell approaches Carcetti to suggest that a more rigorous review of Herc is needed.
 Herc is forced to leave the BPD as an eventual result.
 Burrell is finally able to prove his usefulness to Carcetti by exploiting his political intellect, but Carcetti continues to consult Daniels on policing strategy.